rejeb/thermalright-lcd-control/doc/HOWTO.md

 I deliberately avoided putting a product name like `Frozen Wareframe` because the same device can be used in multiple products, and therefore the concept of a product name loses all meaning.

+# Add foreground images for the new device

+If your device resolution does not match any of the pre-configured foregrounds, you can create a new folder under `resources/themes/forgrounds/{width}{height}` and add foregrounds suited for your screen resolution.

+You can get the ones under the official product software.
+For those already copied here, I used the ones under `TRCCAPEN\Data\USBLCD\Web`.

+Foregrounds are files under folders `zt*`, pick the one that matches your screen resolution.
+The folders contain subfolders with the foreground image a config file and a preview of the theme.
+Just pick the png files and copy them under `resources/themes/forgrounds/{width}{height}`.

+# Add a new theme

+Last step is to run the gui using the bash script `run_gui.sh` and configure a theme and save it.

+The config file will be saved in `resources/themes/presets/{width}{height}/`.

+Copy that file to `resources/config/` and rename it to `config_{width}{height}.yaml`.
+Open the file and change the`resource/` to `/usr/share/thermalright-lcd-control/`.

+This theme will be used as default theme for new installations.

+# Conclusion

+That's it, now application is ready to be packaged and installed.